 Structure of Jungian Cows

-‘Jungian Cows’ by Penelope Shuttle contains a total of five stanzas.
+‘Jungian Cows’ contains a total of five stanzas.
 The first two stanzas have four and three lines respectively.
 Whereas, the third stanza contains five lines and the last two stanzas have six lines each.
 Being a modern poem, there isn’t any specific rhyme scheme in the poem.
 However, the poet uses some occasional slant rhymes to create a sense of rhyming in the poem.
 Otherwise, this poem is in free verse.

 The metrical structure of the poem is also unconventional.
 There isn’t a pattern in its metrical scheme.
 However, the poet uses the iambic meter and anapestic meter mostly in the poem.
 She uses those meters for maintaining the flow of the poem.
 The lines of the poem are prosaic as if the poet is telling a story to the readers.
 Apart from that, the poet interestingly intermixes short lines along with long lines without breaking the internal rhythm of the poem.